 Our present understanding of the richness and complexity of our universe as such is based on some various physical (Einstein, 1916) theories (Heisenberg, 1927), but despite of all, none of them explained the fundamental relationship between matter and antimatter or X_t and Anti X_t to a necessary extent.
-In so far, one of the unsolved questions in theoretical physics today is the most fundamental relationship between matter and antimatter X_t and Anti X_t .
-But this fundamental relationship between matter and antimatter or X_t and Anti X_t .
+In so far, one of the unsolved questions in theoretical physics today is the most fundamental relationship between matter or in general between X_t and Anti X_t .
 But this fundamental relationship between matter and antimatter or X_t and Anti X_t belongs to the most important phenomena in nature, since everything seems to be build upon it.
 Heisenberg's (Heisenberg, 1927) strongly non-deterministic uncertainty principle in some sense is one contribution to explain the relationship between X_t and Anti X_t .
 The discovery of cp violation in 1964 by James Cronin and Val Fitch is an other contribution.
-The dominance of matter over antimatter in the present universe at the end is based on the fundamental relationship between X_t and Anti X_t .
-Only, what does constitute the fundamental relationship between X_t and Anti X_t ?
+The dominance of matter over antimatter in the present universe at the end is based on the fundamental relationship between X_t and Anti X_t ?

-Corresponding author: e-mail: Barukcic@t-online.de, Phone: +00 49 44 23 991111, Fax: +00 49 44 23 991112.
+^{} Corresponding author: e-mail: Barukcic@t-online.de, Phone: +00 49 44 23 991111, Fax: +00 49 44 23 991112.
 GMT + 1 h.

-Material and Methods 2.
+2. Material and Methods